List of MiG-23 operators: Egypt

+Iraq

+During the Iran-Iraq War, Iraq imported and operated 20 MiG-23MS Flogger-E, 120 MiG-23BN Flogger-H, 18 MiG-23MF Flogger-B, 54 MiG-23ML Flogger-G, and 21 MiG-23UB Flogger-C aircraft from the Soviet Union.
+Many were destroyed on the ground or fled to Iran during the 1991 Gulf War.
+The last aircraft was lost in the 2003 Iraq War.

 Kazakhstan

 Upon gaining independence from the Soviet Union, the Kazakhstan air force inherited several MiG-23MLD fighters as well as MiG-23UB trainers integrated into MiG-27 squadrons.
 The MLDs were retired by 1999, but MiG-23UBs remained in active service as late as February 2023.
 By February 2024, the last 2 MiG-2UBs were withdrawn from service and put on sale.
 For information on the Mikoyan MiG-27s in service with the Kazakh air force, see List of MiG-27 operators.